 - Departing passengers: only the National Public Health Institute (Agence Nationale de la Sécurité Sanitaire (ANSS)) lab is authorized to provide testing and certificates for outbound travelers for a fee of 650,000 GNF (approximately $67).
-Certificates must be dated no more than three (3) days prior to departure from Guinea.
-Tests may be completed only at the following test sites:
+Certificates must be dated no more than three (3) days prior to departure from Guinea, and result take 2 working days to return.
+Tests may be scheduled online at https://www.insp-guinee.org/ or completed at one of the following test sites:

 - Matoto : CT-Epi Gbessia,

 - Dixinn et Matam : Hôpital Donka